 - 1. Gluconeogenesis: cortisol stimulates glucose production by the liver from other sources such as amino acids or glycerol.
 Some of this glucose is released into the blood and some of it is stored as glycogen. - 2.
 Protein catabolism: cortisol stimulates the breakdown of protein to amino acids in skeletal muscle, mainly to provide amino acids for glucose production by the liver. - 3.
-Hyperglycemia: As explained above, cortisol stimulated gluconeogenesis increases blood sugar.
-Cortisol also diminishes the ability of insulin to lower blood sugar.
-It does this by making cells more resistant to insulin receptor activation.
-Cortisol can also reduce insulin production by beta cells of the pancreas.
-The increased sugar production (gluconeogenesis) and the decreased sugar absorption by cells (reduced insulin quantity and effectiveness) cause hyperglycemia. - 4.
 Lipid catabolism: Cortisol stimulates the breakdown of fat into glycerol and fatty acids.
 Fatty acids will be used as energy and glycerol as a substrate for the liver.
 Sounds like a good weight loss idea?
-Actually, probably not, as cortisol favors the breakdown of fat from arms and legs but deposits fat in the torso. - 5.
+Actually, probably not, as cortisol favors the breakdown of fat from arms and legs but deposits fat in the torso. - 4.
 Immuno-suppressant: Cortisol suppresses inflammation by decreasing antibody production, decreasing white blood cell migration and decreasing pro-inflammatory signaling from immune cells.
-Hence the logic behind a cortisol injection into an inflamed joint. - 6.
+Hence the logic behind a cortisol injection into an inflamed joint. - 5.
 Brain function: Cortisol can cause mood changes and memory alterations.
 As may be evident, cortisol is a hormone that is essential for life; however, abnormal levels can cause problems.
 Excessive cortisol production results in hypercortisolism whereas low levels of cortisol results in hypocortisolism.